mostlybadfly/calculator/README.md

-##A calculator app using pure JavaScript
+##A calculator app using JavaScript

 ####Known Bugs
-- The input field should be parsed to calculate the result rather than use eval().
+- Pressing equals immediately after the first operator will evaluate the amount in the textfield against itself